pybees/sesameeg/doc/explanation_algorithm.rst

-SESAME (Sequential Semi-Analytic Montecarlo Estimation) employs a Bayesian perspective on the problem of estimating an unknown number of current dipoles from a set of spatial topographies of MagnetoEncephaloGrafic (MEG) and/or ElectroEncephaloGrafic (EEG) data.
+SESAME (Sequential Semi-Analytic Montecarlo Estimation) employs a Bayesian perspective on the problem of estimating an unknown number of current dipoles from a set of spatial topographies of MagnetoEncephaloGraphic (MEG) and/or ElectroEncephaloGraphic (EEG) data.
 This section intends to outline the main ideas behind it.
 For a thorough description of the subject, the reader is referred to [1]_, [2]_.